 Our mission is to support one another and the priest within the church.

 Vision Statement: Empowered by the Holy Spirit, our vision as Daughters of the King is to know Jesus Christ, to make Him known to others, and to become reflections of God’s love throughout the world.

 All we need are three or more women willing to take the time for instructions to increase our numbers.

-Anyone wanting more information can contact Suzanne Roe, Jackie Smith or any active member through the church office.
+Anyone wanting more information can contact Jackie Smith, Tammy Aversano, or any active member through the church office.

 Harriet Bedell (March 19, 1875 – January 8, 1969) was an Episcopal deaconess and missionary to the Cheyenne in Oklahoma, Alaska Natives (spending 15 years at a missionary school), and the Seminole of Florida.
 She is remembered on the calendar of saints of the Episcopal Church in the United States of America with a minor feast day on January 8.